 The series began in 1991 and has explored such topics as music and worship, Christianity and popular culture, reflections on the Trinity, religion in Appalachia, John Calvin and the Reformed tradition, God and athletics in the modern world and Christian principles for managing finances.

-THE 2013 THEOLOGIAN-IN-RESIDENCE SERIES
+2018 THEOLOGIAN-IN-RESIDENCE SERIES